python-cffi/cffi/doc/source/index.rst

 extension modules too.

 Example::

+  from setuptools import setup
+  --OR--
-  from distutils.core import setup from distutils.extension import Extension
+  from distutils.core import setup

   # you must import at least the module(s) that define the ffi's
   # that you use in your application
   import yourmodule

   setup(...
-        zip_safe=False,
+        zip_safe=False,     # with setuptools only
         ext_modules=[yourmodule.ffi.verifier.get_extension()])

-Warning: you have to say ``zip_safe=False``, otherwise it might or might not work, depending on which verifier engine is used!
+Warning: with ``setuptools``, you have to say ``zip_safe=False``, otherwise it might or might not work, depending on which verifier engine is used!
 (I tried to find either workarounds or proper solutions but failed so far.)

 .. versionadded:: 0.4
    If your ``setup.py`` installs a whole package, you can put the extension